With Samsung win on Galaxy Tab, judge may reconsider U.S. ban

 The case in U.S. District Court, Northern District of California, is Apple Inc v.
 Samsung Electronics Co Ltd et al, 11-1846.

-(Reporting By Basil Katz in New York and Dan Levine in Oakland, California; Editing by Paul Tait and Alex Richardson)
+(Reporting By Basil Katz in New York and Dan Levine in Oakland, California; Editing by Paul Tait)